 Send us the material all together in an email to email@example.com

-We will get back to you within 2 weeks to explain next steps or to give you brief feedback on your application.
+We will get back to you to explain the next steps or to give brief feedback on your application.